youngtuotuo/youngtuotuo.github.io/_posts/2024-02-22-rethinking-awesome-lists.md

 high level view (Yes, the idiot's high level decision reasoning.), and we can plan well based on this high level understanding.

-Introducing Awesome Lists, a novel, modern, user friendly, fancy, eco-friendly, blazingly fast improves, progressively grows, politically always correct, contridution welcomed, 500GB README.md file.
+Introducing Awesome Lists, a novel, modern, user friendly, fancy, Eco-friendly, blazingly fast improves, progressively grows, politically always correct, contribution welcomed, 500GB README.md file.
 This list curates all you need to improve in the *matching problem* world.
 Please refer to the table of contents to know the whole pace.
 GLASSES EMOJI

 Did you notice you just read through an useless paragraph?
 Try to recap how many those shitty paragraphs you met when googling.
-They leverage the knowledge chain (or, bubbles) to extend their article length, leave the reader being exhausted beofre actually read the core contents, let them need to go back another day to literally start learning.
+They leverage the knowledge chain (or, bubbles) to extend their article length, leave the reader being exhausted before actually read the core contents, let them need to go back another day to literally start learning.

 Go back to the github awesome list repo.
 You feel exhausted after reading the